efjimm/Cellulator/README.md

 - 'Double "quotes" inside of single quotes'
 - "Single 'quotes' inside of double quotes"

-### Cell References
+### Cell Literals

+Cell literals evaluate to the value of a cell, *or* to a cell reference if used in a context that requires a cell reference.
+This behaviour is called **automatic reference coercion**.
+For example, the binary `:` and prefix `*` operators require cell references as operands, so cell literals passed to these operators will be automatically coerced to a cell reference.
+Automatic reference coercion can be prevented by dereferencing a cell literal, which will always yield the cell's value regardless of context.
+Automatic reference coercion only happens for cell literals.

-Cell references evaluate to the value of another cell.
-The value returned by a cell reference will be updated if the expression contained by that cell changes.
+The value returned by a cell literal will be updated if the expression contained by that cell changes.

+#### Automatic reference coercion

 Examples: